z-pattern-matching/z/README.md

 myReverse([1, 2, 3, 4, 5]) //[5, 4, 3, 2, 1])
 ```

-you can use traditional javascript as well.. just isn't pretty as ES6, but works like a charm!
+The example above is using Javascript ECMAScript 6 (ES6), but you can use **z** with traditional Javascript as well, just isn't that pretty:

 ```javascript
 var myReverse = function(list) {